Resources for Marinas and Boat Owners

 How Marinas Can Help

 - Follow entrance and exit procedures to protect the lakes you love.
 Work to prevent ZQM from entering or leaving the lake on your watch.
 Treat all boats from out of state as high-risk.
-Remember: lakes that already have zebra mussels can still be invaded by quagga mussels brought in from nearby states, and they can cause even more problems.
+Remember: lakes that already have zebra mussels can still be invaded by quagga mussels, and they can cause even more problems.

 - Be informed.
 Stay up to date on the current status of ZQM in Texas lakes so that you can assess the risk posed by incoming boats.